fdomf/ROS-observatory/README.md

     * [Weather service](#weather-service)
   * [Author](#author)

-# What is this?
+# Description

 <p align="center">
   <img src="/docs/img/domegif.gif" />
 </p>

-This is a system implemented in ROS2 for controlling a miniaturized [Baader Allsky dome][baaderdome] replica.
+A ROS2 system for controlling a miniaturized [Baader Allsky dome][baaderdome] replica.
 The replica emulates the behaviour of the dome within an observatory.
 It includes a telescope, a camera and a weather station.
 The ROS2 system is based on a [service - client][servcli] node structure.

-The telescope mount is an [Altazimuth mount][altaz], it rotates to the desired position given the altitude and azimuth in degrees.
+The telescope mount is an [Altazimuth mount][altaz].
+It rotates to the desired position given the altitude and azimuth in degrees.

 The camera service can take images and analyze them using the [Astromtetry][astrometry] API.
 The weather service uses an external API as well, [Open Weather][openweathermap].
 With the latitude - longitude coordinates it retrieves the weather in the area.
-This simualtes a weather station in the observatory environment.
+This simulates a weather station in the observatory environment.

 [baaderdome]: https://www.baader-planetarium.com/en/domes/baader-allsky-domes-(2.3---6.5-meter).html
 [servcli]: https://index.ros.org/doc/ros2/Tutorials/Services/Understanding-ROS2-Services/